SystemsApproach/ops/arch.rst

 	example of how good things come from efforts to minimize toil.
-As Google gained experience building and running its cloud, the incremental improvements to their cloud management system were assimilated in a system known as BORG.
-Kubernetes, the open source project widely used across the industry today, was spun out of BORG.
-The functionality embodied by Kubernetes had evolved over time to deal with the operational challenges of deploying, upgrading, and a set of containers, serving as a great example of a "raising tide raising all boats."
-Given enough time, it is likely that next layer of cloud management machinery, roughly corresponding to the topics covered in this book will also be taken as a given.*
+As Google gained experience building and running its cloud, the incremental improvements to their cloud management system were assimilated in a system known as BORG.*

+	*Kubernetes, the open source project widely used across the industry today, was spun out of BORG.
+The functionality embodied by Kubernetes evolved over time to deal with the operational challenges of deploying, upgrading, and monitoring a set of containers, serving as a great example of how a "rising tide lifts all boats."
+Given enough time, it may be the case that next layer of cloud management machinery, roughly corresponding to the topics covered in this book, will also be taken as a given.
+The challenge, as we will see, is the multi-dimensional scope of the problem.*

 Second, all of the activity outlined in the previous paragraph is possible only because of the rich set of capabilities built into the